Hatcoal/Assignments-tsu/README.md

 # Assignments-tsu
-This repository houses all assignments folders for the introduction to programming course at Tomsk state University
+#This repository houses all assignments folders for the Programming course at Tomsk state University